Multi-Media Journalist (Kelowna)

+Black Press is rapidly expanding its multimedia platforms, built on a foundation of highly respected community newspapers known for their accuracy, insight and integrity.
+These values are woven into our successful business model, with the most vital components being the talented members of the Black Press team.

+We are leveraging our local scale and outstanding journalism to compete aggressively in the digital market, while maintaining core print products that continue to deliver in-depth, relevant and engaging content to a wide demographic, and producing results for marketing clients who depend on the delivery of their message via multiple platforms.

-This is a prime opportunity to join the largest multimedia reporting force in British Columbia, in one of the most sought-after regions in the province – the Okanagan-Shuswap.
+This is a prime opportunity to join the largest multimedia reporting force in British Columbia, in one of the most sought-after regions in the province.

-Black Press Media employs 185 journalists in the province, and is rapidly expanding its multimedia platforms in addition to long-standing, profitable print products.

-We are currently seeking a highly talented, motivated video-journalist who will work to increase our video news output, while growing our extremely competitive digital platforms, including social media and websites.
+Black Press Media Okanagan Division is looking for a creative and social media-savvy journalist who will not only manage and grow social media but will work to produce breaking news, features, community news and in-depth reporting on important issues.

+This position will be responsible for posting, scheduling and curating content, including UGC harvesting, as well as reporting on key issues in the Okanagan.

 Key Responsibilities/Attributes